Things You'll Need

+They're not just big – they're really big.
 Sycamore trees are not only fast-growing, but very tall growing trees as well, often reaching between 75 feet and 100 feet tall.
-These native to North America trees are easy to recognize, thanks to the bark, which has a camouflage-type appearance.
+Native to North America, these impressive trees are easy to recognize, thanks to the bark.
+Sycamore tree bark has a camouflage-type appearance.
 Sycamores prefer moist growing conditions and tend to grow along streams and in thick forests where there is plenty of moisture.
-You can plant sycamore tree seeds from freshly gathered seeds or from stored seeds that have been properly prepared.

 Video of the Day